Pets, Livestock and Wildlife

 Once enrolled, each seller will have a unique ‘source number’ generated to identify them, this will improve the traceability of the kittens, puppies, cats and dogs they sell or give-away.
 Having sellers enrolled on the Register will enable councils across the state to track the selling patterns of breeders and better detect illegal animal farming (such as puppy farming).
 It will also help us monitor restricted animal breeds living in the Shire and continue Council’s commitment to animal welfare.

-From July 2021 an annual fee of $22.50 is payable to maintain a source number on the Pet Exchange Register.
+An annual fee of $24.50 is payable to maintain a source number on the Pet Exchange Register.

 If you are a domestic animal business or voluntarily enrolled foster carer registered with Council, Council will apply for the source number on your behalf.